Poverty in Vietnam: The social protection system

 The social protection system plays an essential role for sustainable poverty reduction.
 In Vietnam, the current social protection system consist of three main components which are social security, social assistance and area-based programs.
 The social security includes social insurance, health insurance and unemployment insurance.
 The social assistance targets beneficiaries including the elderly aged 85 and over or living alone, the disabled, mentally-disabled patients, single parents, orphans and others, whereas the area-based program is to be spent on emergency relief to provide aid to natural disaster victims.
 A side effect however of increasing socio-economics also leads to increasing social pressures.
 Suicide rates in Vietnam have increased over the past decades (2000-2021), with men being more likely to be recipients of suicidal deaths then women.
 Suicide rates have had this gender imbalance across a majority of countries or nations or peoples.
 As such, a social protection system (tư-vấn tâm-lý, psychological-counselling in Vietnamese) for those at risk of suicide (tự tử or tự sát) is important, with more research and study in regards to suicidal prevention for Vietnamese required.
 At the same time, more research and studies are required to resolve issues of sexual assault, harassment and trauma, with women and girls being more at risk then men and boys, as well as resolving issues regarding trafficking (human trafficking & sex trafficking) and slavery.

+State non-contributory pensions have been a significant factor in the decline in poverty in Vietnam.